Our Mission

 Tony Nye

-Agricultural Advisor from OSU CFAES where he currently serves as an agriculture and natural resources educator, and the County chair for Clinton County, Ohio.
+Agricultural Advisor from OSU CFAES where he currently serves as an agriculture and natural resources educator, and the County chair for Pike, Ohio.

 Laura Ackerman